Azure-Samples/resource-inventory-gateway/README.md

 ## Overview

-The Resource Inventory Azure Function addresses a key limitation within Azure Workbooks, which currently supports only one ARM (Azure Resource Manager) call at a time.
+The Resource Inventory Gateway addresses a key limitation within Azure Workbooks, which currently supports only one ARM (Azure Resource Manager) call at a time.
 This limitation can make it cumbersome to aggregate data from multiple ARM resources, such as listing model deployments across several Cognitive Services accounts that may span multiple subscriptions and resource groups.
-The Resource Inventory Function automates these calls, aggregates the results, and returns a single response that can be easily consumed by an Azure Workbook.
+The Resource Inventory Gateway automates these calls, aggregates the results, and returns a single response that can be easily consumed by an Azure Workbook.

+The solution is packaged as an Azure Function, which can be deployed to your Azure subscription.
+The function is secured with a Managed Identity and supports querying multiple resources across different subscriptions, resource groups, and services.
+The function can also be used to query the Azure Cost Management API to get cost data for multiple subscriptions.

 ## Features